How to Make Cold Foam for Coffee

 French Press Cold Foam

-Yes, the French Press also makes cold foam.
+Yes, the French Press also makes cold foam!
+This works best with half and half or heavy cream.
 Although the technique is manual, it’s less laborious than most other non-electric methods.
 Above all, it produces great cold foam!

-Pour half & half and flavoring of your choice into the French press beaker.
+Pour half & half into the French press beaker.

-Replace the plunger and gently pump one or two minutes.
+Replace the plunger and gently pump for 1-2 minutes.

 Cold Foam in a Sealable Jar

-Pour half a cup (0.12l) low-fat milk or half & half into a sealable jar or canister
+Pour 1/2 cup (118 mL) milk of choice into a sealable jar or canister.

-To enhance the taste, add sugar or syrup flavors like vanilla, honey, even lavender.
+To enhance the taste of your cold foam, feel free to add sweeteners or syrups like vanilla, hazelnut or even lavender.

-Till next time folks, enjoy your cold foam Twiga iced/cold coffee!
+Until next time folks, enjoy your cold foam-enhanced Twiga Coffee drinks!

 For further information or clarification about this cold foam recipe and the various ways of making it - or if you kind folks would just like to invite us for a cold foam iced coffee - please don’t hesitate to reach out.
 Feel to contact us.
 We would really love to hear from you.
 Till then, enjoy our cold foam Twiga coffee!